dchura/Safe-Queue/README.md

 1. Optimizations [est. 5 days elapsed time]
 - push notification is missing some cases (seems to be react-native related, as I've done several successful production deployments of APN/FCM though not in react) [5 man-days]
 - database naming conventions and code cleanup [2 man-days]
-- make prettier, though this optional [2 man-days]
+- (optional) make prettier [2 man-days]

 2. Features [est. 5 days elapsed time]

-- complete Android implementation [1 man-week]
+- complete Android implementation for react-native [1 man-week]
-- ability to enter a business logo or take a picture of the business [2 man-days] ability to enter a business logo or take a picture of the business [2 man-days]
+- feature to enter a business logo or take a picture of the business [2 man-days]
-- ability to notify multiple people in line [3 man-days]
+- feature to notify multiple people in line [3 man-days]
-- complete the turn-by-turn driving directions [2 man-days]
+- (optional) complete the turn-by-turn driving directions [2 man-days]
 3. Cloud Instantiation [1 day elapsed time]
-- create production accounts and billing
+- create necessary production accounts and billing
 - configure for increased scalability

 4. App deployment to app stores [est. 1 week elapsed time]
-- Create necessary accounts at Apple/Google/etc.
+- create necessary accounts at Apple/Google/etc.
-- Create necessary accounts Submit production app to Apple for approval
+- submit production app to Apple for approval
-- Submit production app to Google and optionally other app stores
+- submit production app to Google and optionally other app stores

 ## License
 Portions of this software originated from the Community starter kit supplied by IBM as part of the 2020 Call For Code Global Challenge to take on COVID-19, which include the following notice: